Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression

-While the local private data is protected via homomorphic encryption and aggregation, it is also essential to protect the global model parameters that can be curiously learned by \textit{Evaluator} and \textit{CSP}.
+While the local private data is protected via homomorphic encryption and aggregation, it is also essential to protect the global model weights that may be learned by \textit{Evaluator} and \textit{CSP}.

 Therefore, we consider adding two perturbations in the training process of our FCD scheme.
-Firstly, in each iteration $t$ of coordinate descent, we use a small noise $r_k$ to ensure the weight $w_k$ will not be leaked to the \textit{Evaluator}.
+Firstly, in each iteration $t$ of coordinate descent, we use a small noise $r_k$ to ensure that the weight $w_k$ will not be leaked to the \textit{Evaluator}.
 Our objective is:

 where $\widehat{w}_{k}$ is the weight the \textit{Evaluator} can derive.
-Note that $r_k$ is added on a intermediate term when \textit{CSP} returns decrypted quantities to the \textit{Evaluator}.
+Note that $r_k$ is added on an intermediate term when \textit{CSP} returns decrypted quantities to the \textit{Evaluator}.
 We demonstrate the detailed information in \ref{cloud decrypt}.
-We guarantee that during the aggregation and training phases, \textit{Evaluator} can only derive $\widehat{w}_{k}$ which is not the real model weight.
-But \textit{DO}s can get the real weight by $w_{k}=\widehat{w}_{k}-r_{k}$.
+We guarantee that during the aggregation and training phases, \textit{Evaluator} can only derive $\widehat{w}_{k}$, which is not the actual model weight.
+But \textit{DO}s can get the actual weight by $w_{k}=\widehat{w}_{k}-r_{k}$.

-Second, when \textit{CSP} decrypts the intermediate quantities such as $P_k$ and $Z_k$, it can also infer the real model weights by performing coordinate descent method via \eqref{equ:cd} and \eqref{equ:wk3}.
+Second, when \textit{CSP} decrypts the intermediate quantities such as $P_k$ and $Z_k$, it can also infer the actual model weights by performing the coordinate descent method via \eqref{equ:cd} and \eqref{equ:wk3}.
 To prevent weights leakage on \textit{CSP}, \textit{Evaluator} generates a set of random numbers ${\xi}_{k j}, k,j=0,\cdots n$.
 Then, it executes the paillier homomorphic scalar multiplication algorithm on ${\xi}_{k j}$ and the aggregated encryption $E[{S}_{k j}]$.
-Since \textit{CSP} couldn't get the real intermediate quantities, it would fail to infer the real model weights.
-The detail information is introduced in \ref{Addition noise in Eva} and \ref{model training}.
+Since \textit{CSP} couldn't get the actual intermediate quantities, it would fail to infer the actual model weights.
+The detailed information is introduced in \ref{Addition noise in Eva} and \ref{model training}.